People Counting Technologies: A Comprehensive Guide

 Active stereo vision mimics human vision similar to stereo vision.
 However, its enhanced module projects onto the monitored area to generate depth information in no light conditions.
 That way, it utilizes the 3d stereo vision benefits even when there is no light in the environment.

-3D active stereo vision technology processes the combined images and creates depth maps to provide accurate and reliable counting.
+3D active stereo vision technology processes the combined images and creates depth maps to provide accurate and reliable counting, often achieving up to 99% accuracy with AI enhancements.
 Sensors are installed on the ceiling to monitor the entrance of the location.

 Since objects are differentiated by their heights, objects located side by side can be counted correctly.
 This technology has a high field of view to cover the entire area, thus decreasing the customer’s total cost.